HisFun2305/homepage/README.md

 - reEmpty: a regular expression for whitespace

 ### logJSONDataTodo
-Fetches the lastest tasks from the server and slots each task into the correct list (`todo`, `focus`, or `done`) based on their flag, where
+Fetches the latest tasks from the server and slots each task into the correct list (`todo`, `focus`, or `done`) based on their flag, where
 - `0` represents an unfocused task
 - `1` represents a focused task
 - `2` represents a completed task.
-Calls [clearDone](#cleardone) to clear the completed task list if neccesary, and updates the task lists with [updateLists](#updatelists)
+Calls [clearDone](#cleardone) to clear the completed task list if necessary, and updates the task lists with [updateLists](#updatelists)

 ### postJSONTodo
 POSTs a list containing a dictionary representing a task that includes the task's id, its text the task's flag, and another [flag](#todo) that indicates an operation to be carried out.
 If the flag was an insertion (`0`), then the task data is updated with [logJSONTodo](#logjsondatatodo)

 ### makeForm
-Generates the unfocused task list, and initialises each item to move to the focused list when it is clicked if the task belongs to the unfocused list
+Generates the unfocused task list, and initializes each item to move to the focused list when it is clicked if the task belongs to the unfocused list

 ### makeFormFocus
-Generates the focused task list, while adding a button which will move the task to the completed  list when clicked(`btn1`) by calling [returnItem](#returnitem) and another button which will return the task to the unfocused list(`btn2`)
+Generates the focused task list, while adding a button that will move the task to the completed  list when clicked(`btn1`) by calling [returnItem](#returnitem) and another button which will return the task to the unfocused list(`btn2`)

 ### killChildren
 Clears child elements of any parent element